Struggling to make your mortgage payments?

 Tax Lien Assistance (Madeline Walker Act)

 The Madeline Walker Act is a state law designed to help homeowners who have fallen behind on their taxes or other liens to avoid the loss of their home at tax sale.
 Under the Act, RIHousing has the right to purchase delinquent liens on 1-3 unit owner-occupied properties before they go to tax sale.
 While private lien purchasers must hold liens for only one year before initiating foreclosure, RIHousing must hold liens for a minimum of five years.
-During this time, RIHousing offers a range of support for homeowners, including enrolling them in a payment plan, connecting them to foreclosure mediation counseling, and directing them towards other community resources.
+During this time, RIHousing offers a range of support for homeowners, including enrolling them in a payment plan, connecting them to housing counseling, and directing them towards other community resources.

 The Madeline Walker Act has allowed thousands of vulnerable homeowners to avoid foreclosure.